-PSY-212 Personality Theories
+PSY-212 Personality Theories 3.0 Units / 3.0 hours LEC

 This course will explore the major historical and contemporary theories of personality and the application of these theories to the understanding and analysis of human behavior.

 Recommended Preparation: ENG 80, with a minimum grade of C, or qualification for ENG 200 through the assessment process.